 There are two main areas in Hampi that you can stay in.

-One is near the Hampi Bazaar where you will find a number of guest houses and homestays – mostly budget options.
+One is near the Hampi Bazaar, where you will find several guest houses and homestays – mostly budget options.
 Meat and alcohol are not served in this area.